Tonia-Butler03/PKI-Portfolio-Tonia-Butler/labs/week-02/submissions/lab-02-hashing-integrity.md

 ## Steps Performed
 Summarize the key steps you performed to complete the lab.

-Do **not copy the lab instructions**.
-Describe what you actually did.

 1. First, I created a directory within the lab repository to store the hashing artifacts and generated a test file containing a short message.
 2. Next, I used OpenSSL to generate a SHA-256 hash of the file and saved the hash output for reference.
 3. Last, I modified the contents of the file and generated a second SHA-256 hash, this showed how the hash value changed.